 Fei Xiang — the OG little fresh meat — absolutely crushed his 1987 CCTV Spring Festival Gala appearance with the one-two punch of “Clouds in My Hometown”, a rousing tearjerker with subtle “One China” undertones, and “A Fire in Winter”, which became an overnight Chinese New Year sensation.
 My father-in-law says (I’m paraphrasing) that after the 1987 Gala aired, all the hipster dudes on the street had the Fei Xiang haircut.
 Boys and girls, young and old — all went in for “A Fire in Winter”, because “no one back then ever saw a hot guy singing and dancing like that.”
 (When asked if he himself rocked the look, my father-in-law replies, “NO, BECAUSE THAT’S DUMB.”)
 Incidentally, Fei Xiang went on to some success on Broadway, starring in the original cast of Miss Saigon and still looking pretty damn handsome well into his 50s.

-Originally shot around this time last year, this ad in which noted Higher Brother Masiwei shills for Sprite evidently never aired.
+Originally shot around Spring Festival 2018, this ad in which noted Higher Brother Masiwei shills for Sprite wasn’t cleared to air at the time.
 It’s pretty rad though.
 As my colleague Adan Kohnhorst summarized in an earlier roundup of rappers cashing in on China’s hip hop boom via advertising spots, this one sees Masiwei “visiting home for the holidays, where only an ice cold Sprite and flaming hot rap bars could save him from his family’s questions about his girlfriend and salary.”
 As far as advertising raps go, this one rates well above the efforts of both other fast food brands and the Chinese government.

-Interestingly, although Masiwei’s spot didn’t air, Sprite have elected to go with a similar concept for their Year of the Pig ad.
-This time, it’s Rap of China season 2 contestant Li Jialong (JelloRio) on a classic slow train home:
+Interestingly, although Masiwei’s spot didn’t air initially, it did make it onto TV screens later on and Sprite elected to go with a similar concept for their Year of the Pig ad in 2019.
+This time, it was Rap of China season 2 contestant Li Jialong (JelloRio) on a classic slow train home: